Bandaras213/Havenbot/README.md

 	* ### Debug
 		- **ping**
 			+ Gets Bot and API Latency.
-		- **test**
+		- **updatedata**
-		    + Usually its just "Hello, World!".
-But I sometimes use this command to test code.
+		    + This is just a command to update the Minion and Mount total until I make it update itself once a month or so.

 ## Credits